riyas2327/atlas-examples-terraform/setup/general.md

 **Before provisioning, make sure you understand that Terraform will create real resources for the specified provider that cost money.
 If you're deploying a large infrastructure, remember to destroy it when you're done or it could get expensive.**

-Update all of the `YOUR_` variables in your projects `terraform.tfvars` file and check that everything is configured to your liking.

 The Terraform root module that you should be running all Terraform commands from is the directory of your project that contains the `terraform.tfvars` file.

-The following variables are configurable and can be passed in via the command line with the `-var` switch, however, you should be fine running the Terraform commands defined in your project.

-- AWS Env Vars
-  - `AWS_ACCESS_KEY_ID` - _(required)_ the AWS access key to use
-  - `AWS_SECRET_ACCESS_KEY` - _(required)_ the AWS secret key to use
-  - `AWS_DEFAULT_REGION` - _(optional)_ the AWS region to use, defaults to `us-east-1`
+It is assumed you have both `ATLAS_TOKEN` and `ATLAS_USERNAME` set as environment variables, if you don't, they'll need to be passed.
 See the [Terraform variables section](https://www.terraform.io/intro/getting-started/variables.html) for more information on how to pass variables.

 Run the Terraform commands specified in your project